AtlasOfLivingAustralia/atlas-index/search-service/kubernetes/README.md

 ### Requirements
 1. Kubernetes cluster
 2. Authentication service
-3. A config file for search-service (see below)
+3. A config map for search-service (see below)

 ### Update the cluster
 ```shell